Israel men's national basketball team: 1970 Asian Games

 Heading into the 1970 Asian Games, Israel looked to repeat their performance from 1966.
 Israel swept their preliminary phase opponents to make it to the final stage.
 Sitting at (3–0), Israel looked dominant in their first three wins, and appeared poised to become back-to-back Asian Games champions.
 After winning their first seven games of the final round, Israel needed one more win to finish with a flawless record, and take home the gold.
 However, South Korea prevented it all from happening, defeating Israel convincingly 81–67.
 The result landed the team into a second-place finish overall.

 1974 Asian Games

 The 1974 Asian Games would be the final appearance for Israel at the tournament.
 The team looked to achieve the gold medal once more before departing.
-Israel easily made it through the first two rounds to an (3–0) record, setting up an clash in the semi-finals.
+Israel easily made it through the first two rounds to a (3–0) record, setting up a clash in the semi-finals.
 There the team went up against the Philippines, and outlasted them in a high scoring affair 123–101, to reach the final.
 In the title game South Korea awaited Israel once again, who was determined to avenge their lost to them at the prior Asian Games in 1970.
 This time around Israel would come out as champions, winning a hard-fought tussle 92–85 to reclaim the gold medal one last time.